Bad Cop/Bad Cop: History

 In October 2022, it was recognised that Alexandra Windsor had been engaged as a second guitarist.
 Winsor is a professional musician from Los Angeles who can be booked for live performances, sessions and lessons.

 Jennie Cotterill has explained in several interviews that leaving the band was disappointing and one-sided for her.
 The band focussed on commercial success and the resulting peer pressure took the fun out of music-making and creativity.

 In 2024 Cotterill founded the LA-based band Reckoner.
 The band released their first single on Double Helix Records.

 The single ‘Shattered’ by Bad Cop/Bad Cop was released on Fatwreck on 13 October 2023.

 The single is said to be the first release from the band's latest album.
 The band members have mentioned the new album several times in Instagram comments.
 The original release date was supposed to be in fall 2024, but has been spared several times and has still not been announced.

 The rumours surrounding the sale of Fatwreck to Hopeless Records suggest that the album will be released on Hopeless Records later in 2025.

 In March 2025, the band gave an interview to the German fanzine Plasticbomb about the upcoming album.
 It is due to be released on 11 July and the first singles will be released in April, May and June.
 It is unclear whether the album will be released by Fat Wreck or Hopeless Records.
 The band explained that Fat Mike was no longer involved as a producer.
 In terms of content, the band deals with very personal topics such as age and health.

-The band released their fourth album, Lighten Up, on September 2025 via a Hopeless Records and Fat Wreck Chords partnership.
+The band released their fourth album, Lighten Up, in September 2025 via a Hopeless Records and Fat Wreck Chords partnership.